lorensen/VTKExamples/src/Cxx/Points/UnsignedDistance.md

 The image was created using the [Armadillo dataset](https://github.com/lorensen/VTKWikiExamples/blob/master/Testing/Data/Armadillo.ply?raw=true)

+!!! warning
-**NOTE**: The classes used in this example require vtk 7.1 or later.
+    The classes used in this example require vtk 7.1 or later.